Henry Lascelles, 6th Earl of Harewood: Marriage to Princess Mary

-Lord Harewood married Princess Mary, only daughter of George V and Queen Mary, at Westminster Abbey, on 28 February 1922.
+Lord Harewood married Princess Mary, only daughter of King George V and Queen Mary, at Westminster Abbey, on 28 February 1922.
 His best man was Sir Victor Mackenzie, 3rd Baronet.

-After their marriage, Lord and Lady Harewood split their time between their homes; Chesterfield House in London, and Goldsborough Hall, part of the Harewood Estate and Harewood House itself, in Yorkshire, which became their family home in 1930, after the death of his father in October 1929.
+After their marriage, Lord Harewood and Princess Mary split their time between their homes, Chesterfield House in London; Goldsborough Hall, part of the Harewood Estate; and Harewood House itself, in Yorkshire, which became their family home in 1930, after the death of his father in October 1929.